albar965/littlenavmap-manual/src/en/MENUS.rst

 |Download Tracks| Download Oceanic Tracks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Downloads Oceanic or other tracks which are NAT, PACOTS and AUSOTS.
+Downloads Oceanic or other tracks which are NAT or PACOTS.

 Tracks are shown on the map and a message is shown in the :doc:`STATUSBAR` once the download is finished.